Apsurt/SovereignSys/README.md

 3. Access the interactive API documentation at `http://localhost:8000/docs`

-## API Endpoints
+## API Example Endpoints

 - `POST /`:
 - `GET /`:

-For detailed information on request/response formats, please refer to the API documentation at `/docs` when the server is running.
+For full documentation on request/response formats, please refer to the API documentation at `/docs` when the server is running.

 ## Example Usage